PROFESSIONAL DEVELOPMENT

 Supporting Problem-Solving In Play and Routines

-complex, yet important life skill.
+Working through problems and challenges is a complex, yet important life skill.
 When we can

-in the early years, it supports resilience, critical
+support children’s efforts in problem-solving in the early years, it supports resilience, critical

-and solution-finding in everyday activities and
+through tough situations; and investigate strategies to practice problem-solving skills and solution-finding in everyday activities and routines.

 %20(1)_edited.jpg)